-- a) State Advisory Council or other state-designated cross-agency body: MSDE met with the ECAC and asked volunteers representing various child care advisory groups to focus on different areas of the State Plan. - b) Local child care program administrators: - c) Local child care resource and referral agencies: MSDE met with representatives of the SCE and the MCCRRN, and asked volunteers to focus on different areas of the State Plan. - d) Organizations representing caregivers, teachers, and directors: MSDE met with representatives of Maryland's child care provider associations and national associations, and asked volunteers to focus on different areas of the State Plan.
-Members interested in CCS met separately and discussed market rates, child care costs and alternative rate setting.
+- a) State Advisory Council or other state-designated cross-agency body: MSDE met with the State ECAC and asked volunteers representing various child care advisory groups to focus on different areas of the State Plan.
+Members interested in child care subsidy met separately and discussed market rates, child care costs and alternative rate setting. - b) Local child care program administrators: - c) Local child care resource and referral agencies: MSDE met with representatives of the local child care resource and referral centers, including MFN, the oversight agency for the network, and asked volunteers to focus on different areas of the State Plan.
+Members interested in child care subsidy met separately and discussed market rates, child care costs and alternative rate setting. - d) Organizations representing caregivers, teachers, and directors: MSDE met with representatives of Maryland's child care provider associations and national associations, and asked volunteers to focus on different areas of the State Plan.
+Members interested in child care subsidy met separately and discussed market rates, child care costs and alternative rate setting. - e) Other.

-e) Other.
 Describe: Representatives of SEIU, the union representing family child care providers, were also asked to participate in the discussions.